Solair World

 A 10 MW solar power plant could cost approximately $16 million.

-Investing in a solar power plant can be a good business opportunity, as it provides a renewable energy source and can generate revenue through the sale of electricity.
+Investing in a solar farm can be a good business opportunity, as it provides a renewable energy source and can generate revenue through the sale of electricity.

 Solar power plants are a clean and sustainable energy solution, and they can provide long-term benefits to both the environment and the economy.